ni/nimi-python/docs/niswitch/class.rst

         This property returns the wire mode of the switch device.
         This property affects the values of the :py:attr:`niswitch.Session.num_of_rows` and  :py:attr:`niswitch.Session.num_of_columns` properties.
 The actual number of input and  output lines on the switch device is fixed, but the number of channels  depends on how many lines constitute each channel.

+        .. tip:: This property can be set/get on specific channels within your :py:class:`niswitch.Session` instance.
+            Use Python index notation on the repeated capabilities container channels to specify a subset.

+            Example: :py:attr:`my_session.channels[ ... ].wire_mode`

+            To set/get on all channels, you can call the property directly on the :py:class:`niswitch.Session`.

+            Example: :py:attr:`my_session.wire_mode`

         The following table lists the characteristics of this property.

             +-----------------------+-----------+